donnywarren/js-dom-intro/readme.md

 ## Learning Objectives
 - Explain the DOM: its value and its structure
-- Introduce the role, utility, and pros/cons of JQuery
 - Access DOM Elements using relative selection
 - Access DOM Elements using query selectors
 - Create, Read (access), Update (content and attributes), and Destroy DOM elements